March 2022 Kebbi massacres: Background

 The Nigerian bandit conflict began in 2011.
-It takes place in northwest Nigeria, between armed gangs and the government, who after a decade designated the gangs terrorist groups.
+It takes place in northwest Nigeria, between armed gangs and the government, who, after a decade, designated the gangs terrorist groups.
 The VNSA gangs often carry out attacks against the government and civilians, including mass shootings and mass kidnappings.
 The gangs' most deadly attack was the 2022 Zamfara massacres.
 Their attacks in Kebbi State have included a massacre and a mass kidnapping, both in June 2021, as well as a massacre in January 2022.

 Shootings

-On 8 March 2022, in Sabaka, bandits ambushed and killed at least 62 members of volunteer vigilante group Yan Sa Kai in Kebbi.
+On 8 March 2022, in Sakaba, bandits ambushed and killed at least 62 members of volunteer vigilante group Yan Sa Kai in Kebbi.

 At around 4:30pm on the same day, a horde of bandits entered a riverside settlement near Kanya, Wasagu/Danko.
 They left their motorcycles behind and surrounded Kanya.
 The attackers entered Kanya and ambushed the deputy governor's convoy, killing thirteen soldiers, five policemen and a vigilante.
 Eight other people were wounded.